 The competition officials disassociate themselves from all activities of the teams besides their own competition and associated events.

 4.2.4 Usage of common sense

-All teams are advised to follow common practices and common sense when working on the vehicle and when operating the vehicle, before, during and after a competition.
+All teams are advised to follow safe practices and common sense when working on the vehicle and when operating the vehicle, before, during, and after the competition.

 4.2.5 Competition supervision